vkatari10/trading-bot/README.md

   - Therefore it is a good idea not to go below `60` seconds for the refresh rate for the runtime engine unless
     - You have another pickled ML model that was trained on higher frequency data
     - You have access to a higher tier `Alpaca` account
-  - It's important to note that the runtime engine can handle refresh rates to every second
+  - It's important to note that the runtime engine can handle refresh rates for small intervals
     - But if you lack the requirements above
       - Technical data becomes diluted from the same stock price being used
       - Which in turn degrades ML inference